stephan-double-u/cross-language-validation-schema/README.md

    ``(a OR b) AND (c OR d)``

    and similar variants.

-   - 1. The third pair has the name _condition_ and is used to define a _single one of these conditions_.
+   Depending on the _number of these conditions_ and _how they are logically connected_, there are _three variants_ of
+   this third key/value pair:

-        The value is an object with 2 name/value pairs: the value of the name _property_ is the name of the property (as defined in [Property related validation rules](#Property-related-validation-rules)) this condition is defined for.
+   - 1. If a single of these conditions exists, the key of the third pair is _condition_, where the value is an object with 2 key/value pairs: the key of one pair is _property_, its value is the name of the property this condition is defined for (as defined in [Property related validation rules](#Property-related-validation-rules)).
-        The value of the name _constraint_ is an [elementary constraint object](#Elementary-constraints)
+        The key of the other pair is _constraint_, its value is an [elementary constraint object](#Elementary-constraints)
         > JSON for example validation rule: "If an article is used for the first time, it has to be flagged as such.
-        This flag must never be reset"
+        This flag must never be reset":
         ```json
         {
           "immutableRules": {